-If your home is in a subdivision, gated community or condominium building chances are you’re a member of a homeowner’s association (HOA).
-There are more than 351,000 such associations in the U.S. Collectively, they represent more than 40 million households or 53% of the owner-occupied homes in America.1
+If your home is in a subdivision, gated community or condominium building, chances are you’re a member of a homeowners association (HOA).
+There are more than 370,000 such associations in the U.S. Collectively, they represent more than 40 million households or 53% of the owner-occupied homes in America.1

 Associations have property insurance that covers common areas and liability for incidents that occur in common areas.
 However, it is possible that a claim can exceed an HOA’s policy limits.
 In this case, the association members may be required to make up the difference.
 Having loss assessment coverage can help you avoid paying out of pocket.